 How many people are using oTree?

-We don't keep track of usage numbers, but about 450 people have signed up for the oTree mailing list.
+We don’t keep track of usage numbers, but about 500 people have are on the oTree mailing list.

 Can I hire someone to program my experiment for me?

 Email firstname.lastname@example.org, and I can forward your request to a freelance programmer skilled with oTree.